IvanMorenoGF/Oculus-Mixed-Reality-Painting/README.md

 # Oculus-Mixed-Reality-Painting
+### Unity version: 2022.2.3f1

-Project to experiment with mixed reality, in which you can draw in your own home.
+Project to experiment with mixed reality, in which you can draw a graffiti in your own home.

 ![Use cases](Images/UseCases.png)